How to Protect Your HVAC System From Debris this Fall

-Your HVAC unit keeps your house cool during the hot summer and warm during winter.
-Maintaining your HVAC system and protecting it against environmental hazards such as leaves and cut grass will extend its longevity.
+Your HVAC unit keeps your home cool in the hot summer and warm in the winter.
+Maintain your HVAC system and protect it from hazards like leaves and grass to extend its life.
 The debris will block your HVAC, thus decreasing its efficiency and creating a fire risk.

-Here are some valuable tips on how to protect your HVAC system from debris.
+Here are some tips on how to protect your HVAC system from debris.

 Cover Your HVAC Unit

-There are various types of unique covers you can buy for your outside compressor to stop debris from blowing into the system.
-Typically, these covers are made of a fine mesh that accumulates particles without restricting air circulation.
-There are also off-season covers that are made of water-repellant material that covers the system’s surface.
+There are many covers you can buy for your outside unit to stop debris from blowing into the system.
+These covers are a fine mesh that collects particles without slowing air circulation.
+There are also off-season covers that are water-repellant that cover the system’s surface.

-Nevertheless, you shouldn’t use an off-season cover if you own a heat pump, because these systems operate throughout the year for both cooling and heating.
+You shouldn’t use an off-season cover if you own a heat pump.
+These systems operate throughout the year for both cooling and heating.

 Keep the Area Around Your HVAC Unit Clean

-Weeds, dust, and other obstructions can decrease air circulation through your condenser and reduce its ability to cool your home efficiently.
-Ensuring your outside unit is away from impinging greenery will improve its performance and make it more energy-efficient.
+Weeds, dust, and other things can decrease air circulation through your condenser.
+This reduces its ability to cool your home.
+Make sure your outside unit is away from grass and flowers.
+This will improve its performance and make it more energy-efficient.

-By removing any debris around your outdoor cooling system and pruning weeds, you increase air circulation, thus reducing wear and tear to your HVAC system.
+B e sure to remove any debris around your outdoor cooling system and to prune weeds.
+This helps you increase air circulation, and reduce wear and tear to your HVAC system.

 Continue With Restraint

-It is advisable to inspect the area around the unit regularly, but you must be cautious of its techniques.
-When caring for your landscaping and mowing your grass, you should be extra careful to prevent damaging your HVAC system’s exterior components.
+Inspect the area around the unit often, but be careful how you do it.
+Care for your landscaping and mow your grass often.
+You should be extra careful to prevent damaging your HVAC system’s exterior components.
 You should always cut and blow debris away from the system.

-Stones and wayward branches, for instance, can damage the coil fins and coolant lines.
-It may be complicated to remove a foreign object stuck within your HVAC system; therefore, you should call a reputable HVAC professional who has the required expertise and tools to remove debris from your HVAC systems without damaging it.
+Stones and branches, for example, can damage the coil fins and coolant lines.
+It may be harder to remove something stuck in your HVAC system.
+You should call an HVAC professional.
+They can remove debris from your HVAC systems without damaging it.

-Constant maintenance is necessary to keep your HVAC system in top condition year in year out.
-To achieve the best results, hire an established and experienced HVAC professional.
-You should tune-up your HVAC system to get ready for winter and also in the spring to make sure your system works efficiently during the summer.
+Constant maintenance is vital to keeping your HVAC system in running all year round.
+For the best results, hire an experienced HVAC professional.
+Tune-up your HVAC system to get ready for winter and also in the spring.
+Do this to make sure your system works during the summer.

-Regular maintenance increases the lifespan of your HVAC unit, and our HVAC professionals can detect small issues before they turn into significant problems.
+Regular maintenance increases the lifespan of your HVAC unit.
+Our HVAC professionals can find small issues before they turn into big problems.

-Ensuring your HVAC is clean can be tricky, but you shouldn’t have any problems with this guide.
-At Thornton Heating Service, we guarantee outstanding customer service, and we are committed to providing top-quality care to your HVAC unit.
+Making sure your HVAC is clean can be tricky.
+You shouldn’t have any problems with this guide.
+At Thornton Heating Service, we guarantee outstanding customer service.
+We provide top-quality service for your HVAC unit.
 We offer inclusive HVAC maintenance, repair, and installation services.